KWillets/lcp-quicksort/README.md

 the empty string).

-Given the direction of P_prev and the lcp's of every element against it, we can determine the order of any element A against any new pivot P\_new by comparing lcp(A,P\_prev) and lcp(P\_new, P\_prev).
+Given the direction of P_prev and the lcp's of every element against it, we can determine the order of any element A against any new pivot P\_new by first comparing lcp(A,P\_prev) and lcp(P\_new, P\_prev), and only on equality doing character comparisons.
+This process is essentially a two-key comparison.
-Only if the lcp's are equal do we need to do further character comparisons to determine the order of A and P_new, so we aim our divide-and-conquer strategy first at splitting out lcp's which do not need any further character comparisons.

     P_prev:XXXXXXXXXXXX....
      a[lo]:========>  (all lcp's longer than P_new's)